Virtual Reality Relaxation: Reduce Anxiety with Well-Being Apps

 Based on scientifically proven techniques to boost happiness!

-Mindful awe involves being mindful during the experience of seeing – by paying attention to the shapes, colors, and details of what we see.
-To create moments of mindful awe, focus on imagining being present in the moment, seeing it all, and appreciating the vastness of the landscape.
+Mindful awe is being fully present during the experience of seeing – by paying attention to the shapes, colors, and details of what we see.

-In this ebook, you’ll find 37 exercises to create moments of mindful awe.
+In this ebook, you’ll view 37 beautiful landscapes with instructions for how create mindful awe.